 No problem!
 Don’t worry, at least half our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solo travelers.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a very reasonable surcharge.

 South Africa uses several different plugs shapes so it's a good idea to bring a multi-prong electrical adapter on your trip here.
 The voltage is 230V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its acceptable range.

-What's included? • All taxes • All land and air transportation within South Africa • Accommodations for your 11-day Detours experience • Full day wildlife safari through Kruger National Park • Full day wine hop-on/hop-off wine tour in the Winelands • 3-course dinner with local family in Cape Town • All breakfasts • Bo Kaap neighborhood tour with local guide • Group travel within South Africa • Knowledgeable and fun Detours leader •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • Full day wildlife safari through Kruger National Park • Full day wine hop-on/hop-off wine tour in the Winelands • 3-course dinner with local family in Cape Town • All breakfasts • Bo Kaap neighborhood tour with local guide • Knowledgeable and fun Detours leader •

 Additional spending budget?
 Your big-ticket items are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary dramatically with differing personal habits but we suggest expecting to spend an additional $600 USD at the lower end for the more budget-conscious and $1100 USD at the higher end for the splurgers.
 We suggest arriving to South Africa with approximately 4,000 local South African Rand.